-You may think a photographer would mostly care about how things look but in truth so many would say they really put importance on how things FEEL.
-It’s because the feels affect the looks.
-If a person is really “feeling” this correlates to real, emotional photographs that will forever trigger your memories and have the emotions flooding back.
+You may think a photographer would mostly care about how things LOOK but in truth I place more importance on how things FEEL.
+This is because the feels affect the looks!

 MY TOP TEN TIPS

 Find your most creative friends and ask them to create or find a reading for you.
 Readings can be poignant or funny.
 They can be from verses, poems, stories or songs.
 They can even be edited for laughs or found in unusual places like a hiphop song or kid’s book.

 The most creative option is to get someone to write an actual story or poem about you that enhances the introduction by your celebrant.
 It can be extra cool if the readings are a surprise to you.

 Readings give special people a beautiful role in your day.

 Go to your ceremony spot at the same time of day (ideally same time of year or adjust for change in sunset) and see what the sun is doing.
 If you stand in your position what light is on your face?
 Maybe you can adjust to get a more ideal angle…